gyulanemeth/bluefox.email/docs/design-systems/blocks.md

 Block categories appear in the editor whenever someone is editing a template in the design system or a template within a project connected to this design system.
 :::

-Block categories in the design system
+Block categories in the design system:

 ![A screenshot of the design system block categories lists.](./design-system-block-categories-list.webp)